Are prescription benzodiazepines connected to drug abuse?

 Other benzodiazepines that are less frequently used.

 There is quazepam, or Dural, often prescribed for sleep.
 Another of the benzos used for sleep is flurazepam, or Dalmane or Dalmadorm.
 It is longer-acting with a very long half-life.
 Etizolam is a related drug that is known to work on the GABA-A receptor.
 Tranxene, or clorazepate, is used to prevent seizures and is also used to treat alcohol withdrawal.
 Estazolam, or Prosom, is used for sleep.
 Loprazolam, or triazulenone, is an infrequently prescribed benzodiazepine used short term for sleep and other uses.
 As you can see, there are a long list of benzos.
 Doctors often stick to the more mainstream and better known benzodiazepines.
-Mental health specialists are more likely to prescribe the less-used forms of these drugs for sleep, panic disorder and the treatment of alcohol and drug abuse.
+Mental health specialists are more likely to prescribe the less-used forms of these drugs for sleep, panic disorder and the treatment of drug and alcohol abuse.

 Halcion days: a cautionary tale of sleeplessness and amnesia.